ARM-software/abi-aa/buildattr64/buildattr64.rst

 revealed in such documentation and modeled by ABI-defined compatibility tags.

-The challenge for a tool that generates relocatable files is to select the set of build attributes – giving a value to each compatibility tag – that best approximates the user’s intentions implicit in its invocation options.
+The challenge for a tool that generates relocatable object files is to select the set of build attributes – giving a value to each compatibility tag – that best approximates the user’s intentions implicit in its invocation options.

 This part of the problem of managing compatibility does not have a perfect solution.
 A user’s intentions are imperfectly approximated by